Try our self employed business insurance and see how much you could save.

 Some insurance providers insist that your IR35 status is assessed and depending on the result, you’ll either enjoy the full extent of the cover or be subject to the “above 50% rate of success” rule.

 However, the issue is that the IR35 test is only offered after you have purchased the insurance.
-If you then want to cancel because you were found inside the IR35 legislation, you’re faced with cancellation charges.
+If you then want to cancel because you were found inside the IR35 legislation, you may face cancellation charges.

 No insurance can cover wilful or illegal act